 The next step is to assess your competitors’ product lines.
 Whether it’s a fashion store or food delivery website, every ecommerce company has a product or service to offer.

 The product feature comparison is one of the most essential aspects of the competitive analysis that enables you to figure out what sets your business apart.
 Along with particular product features, here are some other characteristics that you should add:

-Competitor’s market positioning is a vital part without which you won’t get a full picture of your competitive landscape.
+A competitor’s market positioning is a vital part without which you won’t get a full picture of your competitive landscape.
 Market share represents the portion of an industry controlled by a particular company over a certain period of time.

-We recommend you to conduct primary market research that includes customer interviews, online polls, and in-person target groups.
+We recommend you conduct primary market research that includes customer interviews, online polls, and in-person target groups.
 You could also check company records, research the present economic situation, and analyze relevant technological advancements.

-To collect as much data as possible you can sign up for your competitor’s newsletter, check frequently their blog to see what content they are covering, follow them on social media (Facebook, Instagram) to analyze how they communicate their brand to customers.
+To collect as much data as possible you can sign up for your competitor’s newsletter, check frequently their blog to see what content they are covering, and follow them on social media (Facebook, Instagram) to analyze how they communicate their brand to customers.
 By figuring out your competitor’s market positioning, you’ll get a clear picture of your own market’s needs and expectations.

-The next step of our analysis is to perform a competitive analysis in marketing.
+The next step of our analysis is to perform competitive analysis in marketing.
 Marketing is one of the parts where you’ll be face-to-face in competition.
 For this reason, to have an understanding not just of your own marketing tactic, but your key competitors as well.
 Review the following:

 Identify the social media channels where your competitors have a presence, the number of their followers on each channel, and the frequency of post publications.
-Check the engagement (comments, likes, and shares) of their followers to get a hint on their performance.
+Check the engagement (comments, likes, and shares) of their followers to get a hint about their performance.

 Visit each competitor’s website as a regular customer.
 The aim of website competitor analysis is to analyze user experience.
 Research the homepage, category page, navigation, search options, template, graphic design, and load time.
 Visit the online store on both desktop and mobile.